The Evolution of Financial Automation: Key Trends and Insights

 Simplified operations

 Therefore, automating financial processes can ensure better risk management within the company.
-This risk management can be accompanied by automated verification of supplier repositories to minimise the risk of fraud.
-To this end, the Trustpair solution enables automated control of the supplier repository by checking the bank details and identities of the various suppliers to ensure that the entire file is error-free.
+Plus, with the seamless integration of automated verification of supplier repositories, this risk management extends to actively minimizing the risk of fraud.
+The Trustpair solution enables automated control of the supplier repository by checking the bank details and identities of the various suppliers to ensure that the entire file is error-free.

 Up to date information

 In addition to eliminating human error, the automation of financial operations ensures that accounting is always up to date.
-Where previously, provisional account closings for financial arbitration purposes could prove as tedious as an annual year-end closing, automation enables regular reporting to monitor strategic financial KPIs, such as cash flow, operating margin, and inventory levels, on an ongoing basis.
+Where previously, financial arbitration would take the form of a tedious end-of-year account closing, automation enables regular reporting on an ongoing basis.
+This reporting covers real-time data, such as cash flow, operating margin, and inventory levels, on an ongoing basis.

-The result is improved communication/collaboration between the company’s various departments: each has access to reliable information, enabling them to make informed decisions based on financial indicators, not to mention the possibility of interconnecting the company’s various automated processes to aggregate data from different departments.
-In short, automation opens up a whole new world of possibilities for the organisation…
+The result is improved communication between the company’s various departments: first, each has access to reliable information, enabling them to make informed decisions based on financial indicators.
+Not to mention the possibility of interconnecting the company’s various automated processes to aggregate data from different departments.
+In short, automation opens up a whole new world of possibilities for the organization.

 Increased security

 Cybercrime is a major concern for business leaders.
-For many, the increase in connected devices and digitalisation is a positive development.
+For many in fintech, the increase in connected devices and digitalisation is a positive development.
 However, with this progress comes a considerable increase in threats such as fraud, hacking and data theft.
 PwC’s 19th annual global CEO survey reveals that 61% of all CEOs are concerned or extremely concerned about cyber threats.
-No company is immune.

 Improved insights

-Five trends currently prevail in financial automation in 2023, displaying a steady growth in adoption: RPA, digital-only banking, software-as-a-service, Regtech, and Buy Now Pay Later.
+Five growing trends prevail in financial automation: RPA, digital-only banking, software-as-a-service, Regtech, and Buy Now Pay Later.

 Financial automation software and RPA